dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains x             == [F] a T(x,G)
             | F and G contain x             == c [T(x,F)] a T(x,G)

 This design is robust and independent of user definitions.
 However, it isn't optimal for conditional behaviors where we select one branch to apply.
 In those cases, we might produce unnecessary closures.
 So we may need to extend our rewrite rules for a few known special cases, or rely upon a compiler and optimizer to eliminate unnecessary closures, or simply hand-optimize those cases.
+We might also tweak the algorithm `T` to work nicely with partial programs, and partial extractions.
 Regardless, use of named locals are convenient for use cases involving sophisticated data shuffling or ad-hoc closures.

-*Aside:* Named locals were, at least to me, the first convincing proof that *Projectional Editing* is a viable alternative to sophisticated built-in syntax.
-They also demonstrate that projections might be usefully understood as lightweight compiler/decompilers that may inject a few annotations to support decompilation.
-That said, I hope and intend for most views be simpler and more localized.
+*Aside:* Named locals were, at least to me, the first convincing proof that sufficiently advanced *Projectional Editing* is a viable alternative to sophisticated built-in syntax.

 ### Namespaces